happner/happn/README.md

 SECURITY PROFILES
 -----------------

-*profiles can be configured to fit vdifferent session types*
+*profiles can be configured to fit different session types, profiles are ordered sets of rules that match incoming sessions with specific policies, the first matching rule in the set is selected when a session is profiled, so the order they are configured in the array is important*

 ```javascript